People play sports for all kinds of reasons, even to reach inner peace:

 If you’re looking to find more peace in your life, sports may not be the first place you’d be inclined to look.
 However, with one of these four sports, you may have a way at your disposal to improve your fitness.
 All four sports can channel the best mental version of yourself, as well as help you live a life with more peace, and contentedness.

-Author bio: Mike Jones works as a freelance writer.
+About the Writer: Mike Jones works as a freelance writer.
 He enjoys covering topics about health, fitness, and lifestyle.
 Mike graduated from Boston University with an MS degree in Mass Communication.
 He is grateful for having the opportunity to work from anywhere, given that traveling is his passion.
 For more of Mike’s work check his Twitter and Facebook accounts.